hsakamotoFG/speaking-meeting-bot/README.md

 The persona architecture is designed to support:

--   Additional behavior and knowledge files
--   More detailed conversation patterns
--   Specialized knowledge bases
--   Custom interaction styles
+-   Scrapping the websites given by the user to MD for the bot knowledge base
+-   Containerizing this nicely

 ## Troubleshooting